ManlyMarco/ABMX/README.md

 - AI-Shoujo / AI-Syoujyo (AIABMX)

 ## How to use
-1. Make sure that the [latest Modding API](https://github.com/ManlyMarco/KKAPI) for your game is installed, and your game is updated.
+1. Make sure that you have at least BepInEx 5.0 and the latest [Modding API](https://github.com/ManlyMarco/KKAPI) for your game installed, and your game is updated.
 2. Download the latest release for your game from [here](https://github.com/ManlyMarco/KKABMX/releases/latest).
-3. Place the dll file(s) into the folder `Koikatu\BepInEx` in your game's directory in case of Koikatsu version, or inside `BepInEx\plugins` in case of EmotionCreators and AI-S versions.
 You only need the version specific for your game.
+3. Extract the release to your game directory.
+The dll file should end up inside BepInEx\plugins folder in your game's directory.
 4. Start character maker, you should see new settings and categories show up.
-ABMX settings are highlighted in orange.
+ABMX settings are highlighted in yellow.
 You can turn on the advanced window in bottom right in KK/EC and in plugin settings in AI (press F1).

 ## Changes from original ABM
 This is an upgraded version of the original Koikatu ABM/Bonemod plugin.
 It fixes multiple issues with the original while adding new features.